BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 ### Environment Variables

 Next has some idiosyncracies around environment variables, and it's worth [reading through the documentation](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables), but a couple things to call out specifically:
-- Environment variables are not public by default so if you want to use them in the browser prefix the name with `NEXT_PUBLIC_`.
+- Environment variables are not public by default so if you want to use them in the browser you must prefix the name with `NEXT_PUBLIC_`.
-  - ⚠️ In a production site, non-prefixed variables that are carelessly rendered or logged on [SSG Pages](#pages) *are still be visible* for [a flash before being removed](https://github.com/vercel/next.js/discussions/23980).
+  - ⚠️ In a production site, non-prefixed variables that are carelessly rendered or logged on [SSG Pages](#pages) *are still be visible* [for a flash](https://github.com/vercel/next.js/discussions/23980) before being removed.
-- [SSG Pages](#pages) require environment variables to be present at build time, while SSR pages require them at runtime.
+- [SSG Pages](#pages) require environment variables to be present at buildtime, while SSR pages require them at runtime.

 ## Application Development Lifecycle